ShahriarAhnaf/CubeSolver/README.md

 v1 : using manual input from the user, movement map txt file for organization

-v2 : OOP cube and game state implementation
+v2 : OOP cube and game state implementation,
+- using a bit wise operation based solving system for maximum solving speed